Skip to main content

 Improving your report

-After you submitted your report, you can still edit all fields except the bug type selected.
-You must always submit complete bug reports that are ready to be reviewed and only use the Edit option in case you've made a small typo mistake or wants to rephrase your words to improve the report quality.
+After you submit your report, you can still edit all fields except the bug type selected.
+You must always submit complete bug reports that are ready to be reviewed and only use the Edit option in case you've made a small typo mistake or want to rephrase your words to improve the report quality.

 Remember placeholders are not allowed, so do not submit incomplete reports to edit them later.